videomorph-dev/videomorph/README.md

 This only installs VideoMorph.
 The [ffmpeg](http://ffmpeg.org) package should be installed or compiled in your distribution.
+In Windows platform you need to have Python >= 3.4, PyQt5 and ffmpeg library installed.
+The videomorph.exe will be placed at Python3x\Scripts.
+It is recommended that you have setuptools installed for better portability and configuration, but distutils work just fine.

-    or (in Debian based distros only):
+In Debian based distros:

     sudo install.sh

-This should install VideoMorph and its dependencies, including [ffmpeg](http://ffmpeg.org) package.
+This should install VideoMorph and its dependencies, including [ffmpeg](http://ffmpeg.org) package, from your current repository.

-To install the .deb file
+To install from the .deb file in Debian based distros:

     use GDebi Packages Installer and follow the instructions, just that...

-This should install VideoMorph and its dependencies from your distro repo.
+This should install VideoMorph and its dependencies from your current repository.

+To use a Portable Edition (PE)

+    decompress the .tar.gz or the .zip file (GNU/Linux and Windows respectively) in any directory, then double click on videomorph or videomorph.exe depending on your platform

 ## Acknowledgements